Payolas: Early years (1978–1981)

-Paul Hyde, originally from Yorkshire, England, emigrated to Victoria, British Columbia at age 15.
+Paul Hyde, originally from Yorkshire, England, emigrated to Victoria, British Columbia at age fifteen.
 Hyde met Bob Rock while the pair were attending Belmont High School in Langford, a Victoria suburb.
-Rock, who moved to Victoria from Winnipeg at age 12, described his first encounter with Hyde to the Times Colonist in 2007: "He had his hair all cut off, and later I found out it was because he wanted to look like a skinhead when he immigrated to Canada so he wouldn't get beat up.
+Rock, who moved to Victoria from Winnipeg at age twelve, described his first encounter with Hyde to the Times Colonist in 2007: "He had his hair all cut off, and later I found out it was because he wanted to look like a skinhead when he immigrated to Canada so he wouldn't get beat up.
 Being such a fan of English culture and bands, I saw this kid standing there in a long trenchcoat and shaved head and I went, 'That's a guy I wanna know.'"

 Influenced by musical artists such as David Bowie, Slade, T. Rex, Alex Harvey and Be-Bop Deluxe, the pair formed the Paul Kane Blues Band and toured Vancouver Island in the mid-1970s.
-In 1976 Rock landed a job as an apprentice recording engineer at Little Mountain Sound Studios in Vancouver and became acquainted with Vancouver's punk scene.
+In 1976, Rock landed a job as an apprentice recording engineer at Little Mountain Sound Studios in Vancouver and became acquainted with Vancouver's punk scene.
 Rock and Hyde were joined by drummer Ian Tiles (of Pointed Sticks) and bass player Marty Higgs to form the pop-punk band Payola$.
 At the time, Rock was producing mainly punk acts, such as the Young Canadians, The Dils and the Pointed Sticks.

-In 1979 Payola$ released their first single "China Boys" on their own Slophouse label.
+In 1979, Payola$ released their first single "China Boys" on their own Slophouse label.
 The song, whose lyrics reference the westernization of China, attracted the attention of A&M Records.
 Higgs and Tiles left shortly after the single was recorded and were replaced by drummer Taylor Nelson Little and sax/bass player Gary Middleclass (né Bourgeois).
 The four track EP Introducing Payola$ was released by A&M in 1980.
-Middleclass left, in 1980 (later becoming a teacher at the Vancouver Film School sound design program), and was replaced by Lawrence Wilkins on bass.
+Middleclass left in 1980 (later becoming a teacher at the Vancouver Film School sound design program); he was replaced by Lawrence Wilkins on bass.
 Lee Kelsey was added on keyboards.
 This quintet recorded 1981's In a Place Like This, first at Little Mountain studios, then completed at the famed Le Studio in Morin-Heights, Quebec.
 The album's sound contained both reggae and ska influences.
 Produced by Rock, In a Place Like This was a critical success, but didn't do well commercially.